Brunch at Lily & Bloom

 Where & When

 Lily & Bloom is at 33 Wyndham Street, in the same building as the LKF Hotel.
 Their ‘All American Weekend Brunch’ promises American diner classics with a modern twist, and happens on Saturdays and Sundays from 11am to 4pm.
 There are two sittings, 11am to 1pm and 1.30pm to 4pm.
+They’ve also recently launched a new series of BLACKOUT hip hop party brunches inspired by New York City’s legendary weekend brunch fiestas.

 Polished wood, a mix of art deco and industrial details and big mirrors all around, give Lily & Bloom an updated 1920s speakeasy feel.
 It’s light and airy, with upbeat background music, and it’s a pleasant place to hangout for a few hours.
 The staff were welcoming and friendly and the ambience was relaxed.